winstonzhao/SOFTENG-306-Project-2/README.md

 1. Checkout the “FINAL” branch from github
 1. Open the game by and start running the game through Unity navigating to the ‘Menu’ scene (`Assets\Scenes\Menu.scene`)
 1. Press the run scene button located in the the Unity interface.
-1. Before pressing "Play" in the menu, make sure your screen aspect ratio is set to one of our supported ratios (16:9, 16:10, or 4:3)
+1. Make sure your screen aspect ratio is set to one of our supported ratios (16:9, 16:10, or 4:3)
 1. Once your aspect ratio is correct, press "Play" to begin!

 ## Gameplay